camptocamp/terraboard/README.md

 Then point your browser to http://localhost:8080.

 To use the included compose file, you will need to configure an [OAuth application](https://developer.github.com/apps/building-oauth-apps/).

+Configuration file can be provided to the container using a [volume](https://docs.docker.com/compose/compose-file/#volumes) or a [configuration](https://docs.docker.com/compose/compose-file/#configs).

 ## Use with Rancher